chafey/chafey.github.io/_posts/2020-04-22-new-linux-workstation.markdown

 CPU cores for docker to use.
 These allocated resources are taken away from Mac OS X and all containers have to compete with each other for them.
-The net effect is that under heavy use, you don't use your system resources optimally and end wasting time.
-In Linux, all system memory and CPU is automatically shared between the host OS and all docker containers resulting in maximum productivity.
-The other benefit is that shared volume mounts on Linux run at full speed while they run at a significantly [reduced speed on Mac OS X](https://docs.docker.com/docker-for-mac/osxfs-caching/).
+The net effect is that under heavy use, you don't use your system resources optimally and end up wasting time.
+In Linux, all memory and CPU cores are automatically shared between the host OS and all docker containers resulting in maximum efficiency.
+The other benefit of Docker on LInux is that shared volume mounts on Linux run at full speed while they run at a significantly [reduced speed on Mac OS X](https://docs.docker.com/docker-for-mac/osxfs-caching/).